ryanshz/aptDisplay/README.md

-# aptDisplay - A customizable GUI for your monitor!
+# aptDisplay - A customizable GUI for your monitor

 aptDisplay is meant to act as an all-in-one solution for basic utilites, such as date, time, and weather, all on one screen!